evgdim/clean-code/presentation/index.md

 * Thread-safe - no synchronisation needed
 * Good Map keys and Set elements, since these typically do not change once created (also the hash method can be cached or precomputed for better performance)

-TODO: statuses to inheritance example: e.g. NewOrder -> ApprovedOrder -> DeliveredOrder, etc.
+TODO: statuses to inheritance example: e.g. NewOrder -> ApprovedOrder -> DeliveredOrder, etc. This also limits the state representation - having setters gives you infinite num of possible values
 TODO Limit the state representations (String -> Enum) https://www.youtube.com/watch?v=-lVVfxsRjcY (around 25:00)